astral-fate/font-and-line-details-/README.md

 we have first to define a new FrontRenderContext, as follows:

         FrontRenderContext frontline;
-        frontline g2.getFrontRenderContext();
+        frontline = g2.getFrontRenderContext();

-then after that, we connect the glyp vector, and font line together, as follows:
+then after that, we connect the glyp vector, and font context together, as follows: